CacioA/Romanian-Forests-Price-and-Size---1990-2019---Machine-Learning-/README.md

 # Machine Learning Coursework

-## Romanian forests forest surface and cost history - 1990 to 2019.
+## Romanian forests surface and cost history - 1990 to 2019.

 ### Created using: